vineethappala1212-stack/Portfolio/projects/cvs-health-risk-analytics/readme.md

 ---

 ### 🎯 Overview
-I led analytics for claims quality, denial reduction, and pharmacy cost visibility across medical and Rx claims.
+I led analytics delivery for claims quality, denial reduction, and pharmacy cost visibility across medical and Rx claims.
 The objective was to (1) reduce preventable denials and rework, (2) improve first-pass adjudication rate, and (3) provide transparent audit trails for compliance.
 I designed claim KPIs, standardized coding logic (ICD-10, CPT/HCPCS), built a dbt/Snowflake analytics layer, and delivered interactive Tableau dashboards used by operations and finance.

 ---